abrudz/apl-array-notation/README.md

 ### Valid Content

 The models handle arrays consisting of numbers, characters, namespaces, one-liner dfns/dops, and such arrays.
-Note that namespaces lose their scripts and names when serialised, just like when converted to JSON using `⎕JSON`.
+Note that namespaces lose their scripts, names, and system variables when serialised, just like when converted to JSON using `⎕JSON`.
 Classes, Instances, Interfaces, and namespaces are not supported.
 Namespaces with circular references will cause `Serialise` to recurse until `WS FULL`.

 ### Functions and Operators